apac-ml-tfc/textract-demo/README.md

 ## This module has total four components
   - Web UI component to upload the receipt/document to S3
-  - Preprocessing part to identify this image as "good" or "bad"
+  - ![alt text] (https://github.com/apac-ml-tfc/textract-demo/blob/master/1.img-pre-processing/README.md "Preprocessing part to identify this image as "good" or "bad"")
   - Textract for OCR
   - Human-In-The-Loop (A2I) for human intervention in case of bad images